orientechnologies/orientdb-docs/source/Sequences-and-auto-increment.md

 # Sequences and auto increment
 Starting from v2.2, OrientDB supports sequences like most of RDBMS.
 What's a sequence?
 It's a structure that manage counters.
 Sequences are mostly used when you need a number that always increments.
 Sequence types can be:
-- Ordered: Each call to .next() will result in a new value.
+- *ORDERED*: each call to `.next()` will result in a new value.
-- Cached: The sequence will cache N items on each node, thus improving the performance if many .next() calls are required.
+- *CACHED*: the sequence will cache N items on each node, thus improving the performance if many `.next()` calls are required.
 However, this may create holes.

 To manipulate sequences you can use the Java API or SQL commands.